ypark9/yopa.page/content/blog/2026-02-14-Why-You-Should-Switch-to-Uv.md

 ## Migrating from `requirements.txt`

-If you have a legacy project using `requirements.txt`, migrating to `uv` is straightforward.
+If you have a legacy project using `requirements.txt`, migrating to `uv` is EZ.
 You don't have to rewrite everything from scratch.

 `uv` supports installing directly from requirements files, and it gives you two ways to do it: